d7madd/synced_scenes/README.md

 # GTA 5 Synchronized Scenes Tester

-A free standalone resource for FiveM to test GTA5 synchronized scenes.
+A standalone resource for FiveM to test GTA5 synchronized scenes.

 All scenes imported from Gta5Mods, link: